Kwame-Abbey/Secrets-Project/README.md

 4. This fourth level basically dealt with the main disadvantage of level 3 by introducing Salting in addition to the hashing done in level 3.
 Salting adds a randomly generated string of characters to the already generated hash in level 3 to make the user's password more difficult to crack.

 5. The fifth level mainly involved the use of the passport, passport-local, passport-local-mongoose and express-session packages for security.
 This level was quite challenging but the degree of security achieved was quite the effort.

+6. The final level was implementing OAuth(Open Authorisation) 2.0 to the website.
+This is where the user tries to use a third party website such as google or facebook to login or signup to my secrets page.